GoogleChrome/lighthouse-ci/docs/configuration.md

 #### `budgetsFile`

 Instead of configuring using Lighthouse CI assertions against Lighthouse audits, a [budget.json](https://github.com/GoogleChrome/budget.json) file can be used instead.
-This option cannot be used in conjunction with any other option.
+This option cannot be used in conjunction with any other assert option.

 ```json
 {